Shankhonad: Plot

 Osman returns to his ancestral village on a stormy night, the same village he had fled in the dark of the night 27 years ago.
 He finds shelter in the home of Mannaf Khan, a village elder.
-Osman seeks to rediscover his childhood and goes about reliving the past through childhood memories.
+Without disclosing his identity, Osman seeks to rediscover his childhood and goes about reliving the past through childhood memories.
 He meets Kunjo Buri who had nursed him as an infant.
 He also meets his boyhood friend Fazlu.
 Osman is not after worldly gains, he wants to spend the rest of his life in the village, and relive the nostalgia of bygone days.
 That, however, is not to be.
 He comes face to face with a reality of a markedly different kind, when Mannaf Khan realizes he is the son of the pair his father murdered.

 "After more than 27 years of absence Chand returns to his birthplace in a stormy night.
 When he was still a child his parents were killed and the murderer seized his fields.
-Without exposing his real identity he meets the people that characterized his childhood: the sorceress Kunjuburi, his friend Fazlu and the son of his parent's murderer, Mannaf Khan.
+Without exposing his real identity he meets the people that characterized his childhood: the sorceress Kunjuburi, his friend Fazlu and the son of his parents' murderer, Mannaf Khan.
 The latter welcomes him at first cordially, but when he comes to know his real identity he tries to get rid of him."